mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/inheritance_encap_poly.md

 - Interface Inheritance

+Interface inheritance is achieved through the use of modules.
-A module is a collection of behaviors that is usable in other clasess via mixins.
+A module is a collection of behaviors i.e. methods that is usable in other clasess through mixins.

-Another way to apply polymorphic structure to Ruby programs is to use a Module.
-Modules are similar to classes in that they contain shared behavior.
-However, you cannot create an object with a module.
 A module must be mixed in with a class using the `include` method invocation.
 This is called a mixin.
 After mixing in a module, the behaviors declared in that module are available to the class and its objects.

+Modules can be mixed into as many classes as needed.
+Modules are similar to classes as they contain shared behavior.
+However, you cannot create an object with a module.

+The purpose of a module is to group reusable code into one place.
+Another use is namespacing.

 2. Duck Typing